aws-samples/serverless-patterns/s3-cloudfront-spa-tf/README.md

 6. Copy your front end assests

 ## Testing
-    "Go to your hosting Amazon S3 bucket ",
+1. Go to your hosting Amazon S3 bucket.
-    "Upload your front end content or Copy index.html from "s3-cloudfront-spa" pattern "src" folder for testing", "Go to AWS Console",
+2. Upload your front end content or Copy index.html from "s3-cloudfront-spa" pattern "src" folder for testing.
+3. Go to AWS Console.
-    "Go to AWS Cloudfront",
+4. Go to AWS Cloudfront.
-    "Go to Distributions",
+5. Go to Distributions.
-    "Select your distribution domain and browse it. e.g ***********.cloudfront.net/index.html"
+5. Select your distribution domain and browse it. e.g ***********.cloudfront.net/index.html.

 ### Removing the resources